MRimk/UniversityNotes/notes.md

 # Conservative Programming

-Trying to prevent vulnerabilities.\
+Trying to prevent vulnerabilities.

 ## Handling user input

 URL is a user input, thus has to be careful - never trust the parameters from user input blindly and verify the user authority for such input.\
 This is risky when handling direct user input, but after storing a message in db, and retrieving it, it still is risky.\
-_Solution_ - sanitization (if something that shouldn't be there, drop/remove), escaping (e.g. SQL input), authorization (only certain user can access such parameters).\
+_Solution_ - sanitization (if something that shouldn't be there, drop/remove), escaping (e.g. SQL input), authorization (only certain user can access such parameters).

-**Sanitization**: it is for the things that are illegitimate\
+**Sanitization**: it is for the things that are illegitimate

 - verify that data follows the expected structure
 - verify that any values are within reasonable range

-Be careful with error messages, such that attacker shouldn't have anything to exploit from information.\
+Be careful with error messages, such that attacker shouldn't have anything to exploit from information.

 Name should not probably be of length 1000, or empty strings can cause troubles as well

-Name should probably not contain < >\
+Name should probably not contain < >

-Verify numbers to be in a reasonable range\
+Verify numbers to be in a reasonable range

-Some input may only take values from a specific set\
+Some input may only take values from a specific set

-**USE REGEXES** for allowlisting\
+**USE REGEXES** for allowlisting

-**Escaping**\
+**Escaping**

-characters that have special meanings, this is replaced such that they lose special meaning\
+characters that have special meanings, this is replaced such that they lose special meaning

 ## Intrusion detection

-Validation might not be sufficient to detect intrusion, because e.g. there can be spam emails.\
+Validation might not be sufficient to detect intrusion, because e.g. there can be spam emails.

-The heuristics depend on the context of the system.\
+The heuristics depend on the context of the system.

-# Skipped a lot in the lecture, internet was shit

 # Questions

-1000000 begning files\
+1000000 begning files
 5000 malicious files
 sys A: 5% false positives, 10% false negatives. (false positive - non malicious marked as malicious, false negative - malicious not marked as malicious)\
-sys B: 4% false positives, 50% false negatives.\
+sys B: 4% false positives, 50% false negatives.

-Which is more safe?\
+Which is more safe?
-System B.\
+System B.

 Why choose another system?\
-Depends on the context - in some cases false positives are important, but if system is vulnerable false negatives could be quite bad.\
+Depends on the context - in some cases false positives are important, but if system is vulnerable false negatives could be quite bad.

-What should the server verify before trusting data sent by the client for:\
+What should the server verify before trusting data sent by the client for:

 - data to be stored/processed by the server - validation/escaping in the client, but client should be considered untrusted, so it should be on the server.
 - secrets between the client and the server - use trusted third party to verify the secret to prevent the man-in-the-middle attack.
 Also prevent others to forge the secret.